xcjs/workstation-provision/README.md

 Sequence contains standalone scripts that can refer to other directories and files within the workstation type directory.
 These are executed directly by provision.* in numerical order.

+### provision.*

+A symlink to the shared provision script in the parent directory.
+This automatically seeks out sequence scripts to execute in numeric order.

 ### Vagrantfile